afroguys/Community-Website/README.md

 ## About project

-- For this project society name as [digital-society.](https://digital-society.herokuapp.com)

 - In future any residency will buy this website then digital society name will be replaced by society name.

-- Feel free to explore this project and any dout contact me on [yagnesh6202patel@gmail.com](mailto:yagnesh6202patel@gmail.com).
+- Feel free to explore this project.

 - It has a custom **Admin panel** and it's Fully **Responsive** with All type of devices.